lhervier/KSP-SteamInputPlugin/README.md

 When in flight mode, this icon is not displayed by default.
 Go to the difficulty settings to find a dedicated section with an option to display the icon.

-Don't forget to tell KSP to flush its logs immediatly in the debug console (using the ALT+F12 shortcut), and check the "Flush logs" option in the Debug/Console section.
+If you want to see the logs in realtime, don't forget to tell KSP to flush its logs immediatly in the debug console (using the ALT+F12 shortcut), and check the "Flush logs" option in the Debug/Console section.

 ## System Requirements

 - Windows 10 or later
 - Steam client installed and running
-- Kerbal Space Program 1.12 (latest version)
+- Kerbal Space Program 1.12 (Steam version)
 - A Steam Input compatible controller, with back buttons:
   - Steam Controller
+  - Horipad Steam Controller
   - Xbox One/Series controller with back buttons mapped to joystick click
   - PlayStation 4/5 controller with back buttons mapped to joystick click (Raiju Tournament Edition for example)
   - Other controllers with Steam Input support